-Head Coach Sami has been with the NSA for 11 years and as Athletic Director oversees all the NSA's alpine development programs and works with both our men's and women's FIS teams.
+Head Coach Sami has been with the NSA for 15 years and as Athletic Director oversees all the NSA's alpine development programs and works with both our men's and women's FIS teams.
 He has his Masters in Sport Management and his full European coaching education.
 Sami has coached NSA athletes through to NCAA college teams, including Middlebury, Utah, UNH & UVM as well as NCAA Champion, CAST member & Olympian, Roni Remme.
 Sami and his wife Irene live in Collingwood and are very happy that they are able to be back home in Italy this summer to see their families.

-Jurg is one of the founding members of the NSA.
-Before becoming the Executive Director and a coach at the Academy, Jurg coached the Canadian National Men’s Ski Team for 5 years, coaching at the World Cup, World Championships and Olympic Games.
+Jurg is one of the original founders of the NSA.
+Before becoming the Executive Director and a coach at the Academy, Jurg coached the Canadian National Men’s Ski Team for 5 years at the World Cup, World Championships and Olympic Games.
 Going into the Academy’s 36th year Jurg isn’t slowing down a bit and is returning to work with Jeff Jones, our new U16 Head Coach, and will be with the team at camps and races.
 All NSA student athletes and staff are fortunate to continue to have Jurg’s skill and experience supporting them on and off the hill.

 Jeff is taking over the reins of our U16 team from legendary coach Jurg who will continue to work with and support the team at camps and races.
 Jeff’s coaching background is as extensive as it is varied, having coached every level from U12 to the National Team in Canada and abroad, most recently as the U12 Extended program Head Coach at Craigleith Ski Club and a Coach Education Consultant for AOA.
 He is looking forward to helping our U16 student athletes balance training, competition, dryland and classes as well as supporting the other members of the NSA coaching staff.

 TOMAS "TOMI" RIVAS